Learn and Explore

 Projects are assigned to qualified groups in the order requested after the catalog is released.

 Peak Season Group Projects (May through October)

 Groups are welcome to volunteer all year, however, project options are more limited November through April due to winter weather, limited staffing, and limited campsites during March and April.
-We do not post a catalog, but instead design custom projects on request.
-Just fill out the current Group Project Request Form [125 kb PDF] or [40 kb DOC] and submit as directed on the form.
+We do not post a list of off-season dates, but instead design custom projects on request.
+Just fill out the current Group Project Request Form [1.1 MB PDF] and submit as directed on the form.

 Alternative Spring Breaks

 Each year, Yosemite hosts a few college and secondary school groups volunteering during their spring breaks.
 February to April can be a challenging time to plan projects in Yosemite, as much of the park is difficult to access due to snow, plants are dormant, and the ground in most of the park may be covered in snow.
 Specific work may not be planned until the last minute.
 The park can provide campsites, but lodging options are limited.
 Please contact us at 209/379-1850 to discuss options.

 Individual volunteers may become part of a group organized by one of the many partners of the park.
 While the National Park Service leads the projects, the partners organize the individuals, their food, and their cooking equipment.
 Most partner projects last a week, and provide a great way for individual volunteers to serve short-term.
 Learn more about volunteering with our partners.